NOTE: the Heaphy Track is only open to bikers from 1st May to 30th November.

 TYPE OF BIKE

-This connecting ride could be tackled on a touring bike or gravel bike, however if you’re continuing onto the Heaphy Track, you’ll need a ship-shape mountain bike with all necessary spares and tools, and the mechanical skills to use them.
+This route could be ridden on a touring bike or road bike, however, if you’re tackling The Old Ghost Road or Heaphy Track, we'll assume you're already on a ship-shape mountain bike with all necessary spares and tools, and the mechanical skills to use them.